The debut of Bellagio’s Dancing Fountains turned into an opening night perfect storm.

-Windy conditions didn’t deter Bellagio creator Steve Wynn from pressing ahead with the spectacular water show for a gala crowd of V.I.P’s.
+Windy conditions didn’t deter Bellagio creator Steve Wynn from pressing ahead with the spectacular water show for an opening night crowd of VIPs.

-Bellagio marks its 15th anniversary on Tuesday, with ice cream and cake for the hotel’s 8,200 employees.
+Bellagio marks its 15th anniversary Tuesday, with ice cream and cake for the hotel’s 8,200 employees.

 TripAdvisor, the world’s largest travel site, announced in June that the fountains won the inaugural Travelers’ Choice award for top landmark in the United States.